This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 The app should automatically sync data between a local device and central servers so that a user doesn’t always have to stay connected to a network for accessing data.

 There also should be an option for patients to erase their data from the system, including remote removal from a lost mobile device.

-For the organizations to know who, when, and where accessed, updated, modified, or deleted PHI from their system, the system must record each time a user logs in and out, their IP Address, point of entry, and what exactly data was accessed.
-It should store and present activity logs recording the users’ interactions with the data in a human-readable format.
+For the organizations to know who, when, and where accessed, modified, or deleted PHI from their system, it’s essential to record each time a user logs in and out, their IP Address, point of entry, and what exactly data was accessed.
+The system should store and present these activity logs in a comprehensible format.

-For recording all interactions with the information, developers may use a five-column table in a database or a log file.
+For recording all user-data interactions, developers may use a five-column table in a database or a log file.
 These columns should be:

 The app architecture should incorporate systems that enable security providers to access detailed logging information.
 Periodic audits of the activity logs should help discover if any users abuse their privileges to access PHI.
-It’s helpful to set up emergency alarms in the case of a system anomaly or abnormal system behavior.
+It’s helpful to set up emergency alarms for detected anomalies or abnormal system behavior.

 Smartphones and tablets present additional risks because they can be easily stolen or lost, compromising sensitive information that was stored or accessible on the devices.

 To prevent this, you can include into your onboarding or send via emails the instructions for users to use screen lock, full-device encryption, and remote data erasure capabilities on their Android or iOS devices.